jbwharris/scrobblerad.io/README.md

 ### Does this work with Apple CarPlay?
 Yes it does.
 I originally started this project with the goal of being able to scrobble radio on the go and found it actually integrated really well with car stereos.
 It’ll show the song and artist in even basic stereo systems and will show the song, artist, album and album art.
 Skipping stations now works well using the media controls.

+### The station seems to be skipping, how do I fix this while using Carplay?
+To correct a feed that might be out of sync, press skip forward, then back.
+This will cause the stream to reload and correct itself nearly seamlessly.
+In Carplay, there are no additional buttons that can be assigned, so this is a handy trick to get things working while driving.

 ## To-Do List
-- [ ] Add native scrobbling to make this a complete PWA solution.
+- [X] Add native scrobbling to make this a complete PWA solution.
 - [X] Add a filter for if the station name is in the metadata and not scrobble it.
 Sometimes a station will throw in a station ID or commercial into their API metadata.
 - [ ] Add Song.link links to add to various streaming platforms.
 - [X] Get station skipping working in iOS for Apple CarPlay.